jfabiomartinez-hue/qfield-nextcloud-uploader/README.md

 # QField Nextcloud Uploader

-QGIS / QField plugin for automated upload and structured organization of field attachments to Nextcloud / WebDAV servers.
+Automated upload and structured organization of QField attachments to Nextcloud / WebDAV servers.

 ---

+Designed for real-world field workflows where large volumes of photos and files must be reliably synchronized, organized, and preserved.

 ## Plugin Interface